xoseperez/hlw8012/README.md

 * Two available modes: interrupt-driven or non-interrupt-driven.
 * Default calibration based on product datasheet (3.1 Typical Applications).
+* You can specify the resistor values for your circuit.
 * Optional manual calibration based on expected values.

 ## Issues

 When using interrupts, values are monitored in the background.
-When calling the getRMS*** methods the last sampled value is returned, this value might be up to some seconds old if they are very low values.
+When calling the get***() methods the last sampled value is returned, this value might be up to some seconds old if they are very low values.
 This is specially obvious when switching off the load.
 The new value of 0W or 0mA is ideally represented by infinite-length pulses.
-That means that the interrupt is not triggered, the value does not get updated and it will only timeout after 10 seconds (PULSE_TIMEOUT constant in HLW8012.h).
-During that 10 seconds the library will still return the last non-zero value.
+That means that the interrupt is not triggered, the value does not get updated and it will only timeout after 2 seconds (PULSE_TIMEOUT constant in HLW8012.h).
+During that time lapse the library will still return the last non-zero value.

 On the other hand, when not using interrupts, you have to let some time for the pulses in CF1 to stabilize before reading the value.
 This is the "interval" parameter in the handle() method that defaults to 3 seconds.
 The longer this value the more stable the readings (in particular for low values), but also decreases the frequency sampling.